darleison-rodrigues/severino/README.md

-# Severino CLI: The Intelligent Developer's Orchestrator
+# Severino CLI: The Indispensable Orchestrator for High-Performance Development

-Severino is a specialized, intelligent command-line interface designed for developers.
-It augments your terminal experience with targeted multimodal interactions and a cognitive architecture for interpretable ML monitoring.
-Severino's core value lies in its ability to execute complex tasks through intelligent tool chaining, provide real-time insights into ML systems, and offer a seamless, performant user experience without feature bloat.
+Severino is not just a command-line interface; it's a strategic imperative for organizations demanding peak efficiency, unparalleled insight, and scalable operations in their software and ML development lifecycles.
+We deliver immediate, measurable value by transforming complex workflows into streamlined, intelligent processes.

 ## IMPORTANT LICENSE NOTICE